 Is Zwift Run the future?

 We reckon that treadmill running at homes and in gyms is only going to become more popular – especially in the UK where the cold, dark, wet, windy winters can make it difficult to find the motivation to get outdoors.
 There’s also a safety benefit, as there are many runners who prefer to run indoors.
 This might include people who are concerned about their personal safety, or people with a lack of suitable routes for running in the dark.
 If Zwift helps get more people running, then that can only be a good thing.

-Other than a treadmill, all you need is a shoe pod to measure your cadence (there are a few on the market and Zwift make one which is available to purchase in the LG shop for £30) that links up with the free Zwift app on your phone, tablet or laptop.
+Other than access to a treadmill, all you need is a shoe pod to measure your cadence (there are a few on the market, including Zwift’s own one) that links up with the free Zwift app on your phone, tablet or laptop.
 You can also use an Apple Watch or the latest Garmin 245/945.
 There are no subscription fees to pay and setting everything up is fairly straightforward, only taking a few minutes.
 It even links up with Strava or other training logs you might use.
 If you’re not especially confident with technology, there’s a useful support section on the Zwift website to help you out.